 Your heart (and cameras) will be racing as you enter Yosemite Valley and enjoy a stop at Inspiration Point (also known as Tunnel View).
 Take a moment and then some selfies with El Capitan, Half Dome and Bridalveil Falls as your backdrop.

 Your free and unguided time begins after checking into the Cedar Lodge.
-Take the YARTS (not included in price) from and to Yosemite Valley, and then use the FREE Hybrid Shuttles to get around and see the sights!
+Take the YARTS (not included in price) from and to Yosemite Valley to get around and see the sights!
 All rooms have a view of the mountains or the river, and have in-room modem access, phone, cable TV & HBO.
 Private beach access to the Merced River is available, as well as the indoor and outdoor pools to relax.
 Enjoy a drink after your day exploring Yosemite at their Cocktail Lounge and have a delicious dinner at their 50's-era Diner.

 Take one or more days to enjoy the park before your return day.
 There are so many options!
 In spring and summer choose from hiking, biking, rock climbing, rafting, fishing or nighttime stargazing (activities not included).